 Rosetta Stone Teaches New Languages Without Making You Memorize a Thing

-TL;DR: Rosetta Stone is offering up to 45 percent off subscriptions from now until September 2nd.
+TL;DR: Rosetta Stone is offering up to 45 percent off subscriptions from November 11th to November 24th.

 Rosetta Stone has been the go-to program for many language-learning enthusiasts since its launch in 1992.
 Whether you’re considering taking up a new language to prepare for a future vacation or just to pick up a new hobby, here’s a quick guide to what it is, how it works, and what you could gain from becoming bilingual (or multilingual).